 Children over a year old have a slightly higher tolerance for salt – 1 to 2g per day, rather than less than 1g per day, like babies under a year – but all of that tolerance will generally end up going towards any processed foods that are a part of Baby’s diet, from cereal to bread to some canned vegetables.
 In fact, most foods that aren’t designed specifically for babies have an added sodium content high enough that even with your over-one-year-old’s heightened tolerance, it’s important to limit salt intake even if Baby never sees the business-end of a salt-shaker.

-On the other hand, if Baby gets his hands on a french fry, it’s not the end of the world.
+On the other hand, if Baby gets their hands on a french fry, it’s not the end of the world.
 More than any specific amount of salt, it’s important, with young children, to get into the habit of serving unsalted, fresh foods as much as possible.
 A healthy set of general eating habits will defeat the occasional little treat any time.

-Children’s ability to process salt, and their need for it, grows as they do, but it won’t be until Baby is around 11 years old that his kidneys and digestive system will need or be able to handle the level of salt that adults can.
+Children’s ability to process salt, and their need for it, grows as they do, but it won’t be until Baby is around 11 years old that their kidneys and digestive system will need or be able to handle the level of salt that adults can.